rohankumardubey/edgedb-core/docs/reference/bindings/datetime.rst

 * :eql:type:`cal::date_duration`
   (:ref:`binary format <ref_protocol_fmt_date_duration>`)

-Usually we try to map those types to the respective language-native types, with the following caveats:
+We generally map datetime values to a compatible native type in the binding's language when that native type meets all these criteria:

-* The type in standard library
+* The type is in the language's standard library
-* It has enough range (EdgeDB has timestamps from year 1 to 9999)
+* The type has sufficient range (EdgeDB timestamps range from year 1 to 9999)
-* And it has good enough precision (at least microseconds)
+* The type has sufficient precision (at least microseconds)

 If any of the above is not true we tend to provide a custom type in the client library itself that is convertible to whatever type language or any popular